cloudmesh-community/book/chapters/cloud/chameleon/cli-openstack.md

 This client can use configuration file that allows us to interact with the cloud while using the stored passsword and username.

+However, we recommend that you just use the cloudmesh shell documented in @sec:chameleon-cm-cli as it not only allows you to interact with chamelon cloud, but also with AWS and Azure and infuture also Google cloud.

 ### Creating OpenStack RC via the editor